 Ensure the horizontal drain pipe has sufficient length to pass well into the drain base (ideally, it should just meet the inner end) and provide enough material overlap to produce a reliable seal.
 If the drain pipe is too long, lift the plywood and trim the pipe.

 Once satisfied with the drain base fit, fasten the plywood to the floor joists and blocking using exterior grade drywall screws.
 Space the screws every 6 inches at the parameter and every 8 inches in the field.
 It helps to mark the position of the floor joists and joist blocking prior to fastening.

 Once the plywood is installed, install the shower drain base to the drain plumbing and solvent weld with appropriate PVC primer and cement.

-Once the drain base is install you are now ready to build a shower pan for your shower.
-Follow the link below for part 2 of the Build a Shower Series – Creating a shower pan.
+With the drain base is installed, you’re ready to build a shower pan for your shower.
+Follow this link part 2 of the Build a Shower Series – Creating a shower pan.